-The State ended FY 2010 with a negative General Fund balance of approximately \$114 million as calculated under generally accepted accounting principals ("GAAP").
-This represents a significant improvement of \$622 million from the prior year (as originally reported).
-The Rainy Day Fund was held constant at \$150 million.
-The Committee recognizes that the State has faced serious financial and budgetary pressures and needed to draw down reserves, use federal stimulus monies and enact temporary taxes in order to achieve budgetary balance.
-However, the Committee recommends that permanent sustainable solutions be devised to address the State's ongoing revenue needs and achieve long term budgetary structural balance.
-Providing for the replenishment of the State's reserves, including the Rainy Day Fund, as quickly as possible should be a priority.
+The State ended FY 2012 with a positive fund balance in the General Fund of approximately \$1.0 billion as calculated under generally accepted accounting principles ("GAAP"), a modest decline from the previous year of approximately \$155 million.
+This represents a significant turnaround from the negative ending balances of -\$114 million and -\$775 million reported at the end of FY 2008-09 and FY 2009-10, respectively.
+The Rainy Day Fund has been boosted to \$419 million, although well short of its peak of nearly \$800 million and also short of the amount specified by the General Assembly in SL 2006-203 (8% of the prior year's operating budget or approximately \$1.6 billion).
+The Committee recognizes that during the recession the State faced serious financial and budgetary pressures and needed to draw down reserves in order to achieve budgetary balance.
+In addition the

+Committee recognizes that the pace of the recovery has been slow.
+However, it is recommended that permanent sustainable solutions, that may require tax reform, be devised to address the State's ongoing revenue needs and achieve long term budgetary structural balance, including providing for an adequate level of reserves.
+In any event, the Committee recommends that the replenishment of the State's reserves, including the Rainy Day Fund, remain a priority.

-Chart 11 depicts the State's historic General Fund Balance on a GAAP basis over the last ten years.
-The Rainy Day Fund is a budgetary reserve account and is not reported in the GAAP basis financial statements.
-The funds which make up the Rainy Day Fund are reported as part of the GAAP basis unreserved fund balance.
+Chart 11 depicts the State's historic General Fund Balance on a GAAP basis over the last five years.
+The Rainy Day Fund is a budgetary reserve account and is not reported as an individual item in the GAAP basis financial statements but as part of the fund balance.